-Fungus Gnats are tiny flying insects often mistaken for a fruit fly.
-A Fungus Gnat is much smaller than a fruit fly, with a tiny black body (fruit flies are commonly tan, and have a very visible body).
-Most people notice that they have Fungus Gnats because the tiny flies will often try to fly in a person's nose, mouth and eyes, as the insects are attracted to the moisture.
-This trait causes them to be commonly reported as " little annoying flying insects".
-They can be especially irritating to someone who sits at a desk near the origination point of the Fungus Gnat infestation.
-Fungus Gnats feed on moist decaying organic material, and are found in house plants, they do not live on the plant itself, but in the soil, or some media that is on or under the plant.
+Fungus gnats are tiny flying insects often mistaken for fruit flies.
+A fungus gnat is much smaller than a fruit fly and has a tiny black body (while fruit flies are commonly tan and have very visible bodies).
+Most people notice that they have fungus gnats because the tiny flies will often try to fly into a person's nose, mouth, or eyes, as they are attracted to moisture.
+This trait causes them to be commonly reported as "those little, annoying, flying bugs."
+They can be especially irritating to someone who sits at a desk near the origination of the infestation.
+Fungus gnats feed on moist, decaying, organic material.
+Although they are found in house plants, they do not live on the plant itself, but in the soil or in dead leaves.

-The flying winged gnats are the adults.
-The adults lay eggs in soil where conditions are moist and there is decaying matter to feed upon.
-The eggs of the gnats hatch in the soil, and the larva live and feed on fungul material found within the soil.
-When the larva grow into adults they fly up out of the soil in search of new locations to procreate and feed.
+The flying winged gnats are the adults that lay eggs in soil where conditions are moist and there is decaying matter to feed upon.
+The eggs of the gnats hatch in the soil, and the larva live and feed on fungal material found there.
+When the larva grow into adults, they fly out in search of new locations to procreate and feed.

-In order to get rid of Fungus Gnats you must first identify where they are coming from, this is usually fairly simple.
-In the area where Fungus gnats have been seen, go to each plant and tap on the pot, if there are gnats they will begin to fly up out of the plant, and bingo, there is your point of origin.
+Step One: In order to get rid of them, you must first identify where they are coming from.
+This is usually fairly simple.
+Tap on the pots of any houseplants in the area where they seem to swarm.
+If there are gnats, they will begin to fly up out of the plant, and bingo, there is your point of origin.

-Once you have Identified the offending plant its time to figure out what the gnats are eating.
+Step Two: Once you have identified their source, it's time to figure out what they are eating.
 Look for the following food sources:

-- Dead leaves, new leaf husks, food, garbage, any other debris on soil surface or down inside pots and liners.
+- Dead leaves, leaf husks, or any other organic debris on top of the soil's surface or down inside pots and liners.

 - Soil that contains organic material like wood chips.